kubernetes/kubernetes/docs/user-guide/kubeconfig-file.md

 # kubeconfig files

+Authentication in kubernetes can differ for different individuals.

+- A running kubelet might have one way of authenticating (i.e. certificates).
+- Users might have a different way of authenticating (i.e. tokens).
+- Administrators might have a list of certificates which they provide individual users.
+- There may be multiple clusters, and we may want to define them all in one place - giving users the ability to use their own certificates and reusing the same global configuration.

-In order to easily switch between multiple clusters, a kubeconfig file was defined.
+So in order to easily switch between multiple clusters, for multiple users, a kubeconfig file was defined.

 This file contains a series of authentication mechanisms and cluster connection information associated with nicknames.
 It also introduces the concept of a tuple of authentication information (user) and cluster connection information called a context that is also associated with a nickname.

 Multiple kubeconfig files are allowed.
 At runtime they are loaded and merged together along with override options specified from the command line (see rules below).